Fuseiniabdullai502/report-card-generator/README.md

 ##### Step 2: Admin SDK Credentials (for the server)

 The Admin SDK is required for secure server actions like deactivating users and deleting invites.
-This setup supports two methods: a local file for development and an environment variable for production.
+This setup supports two methods: a local file for development and a secret for production.

 **For Local Development:**